peeringdb/docs/docs/faq.md

     alter database peeringdb default character set utf8 default collate utf8_unicode_ci;

 ### What does the `Never via route servers` flag mean and how does it work?
 With release 2.18.0 a new feature `Never via route servers` (API field `info_never_via_route_servers`) has been introduced.
+There is a tick box in section "Protcols Supported" to set it.
 If set it is a hint for an IXP to use that information to block any BGP updates where the AS_PATH matches the regular expression _ASN_.
+Please make sure that the IXPs you are connected to ae supporting this feature.
+I.e. they have to check PeeringDB regularly, evaluate this field and honour the setting.

 ## Governance and membership
 ### How does one become a PeeringDB member?